SovereignCloudStack/k8s-minio/README.md

 ## Repository content

-This repository is intended to include all relevant configuration and Kubernetes manifests for the deployment of the open source minio object storage software inside SCS.
+This repository is intended to include all relevant configuration and Kubernetes manifests for the deployment of the open source MinIO object storage software inside SCS.

 ## Repository layout